WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

     // etc...
 }
 ```
-Inside the behavior (AI) for the laserbeam, the color of the laserbeam gradually changes from a redish color to a blueish color.
+Inside the behavior (AI) for the laserbeam, the color of the laserbeam gradually changes from a redish color to a blue/purple ish color.
 If you successfully pass the color into the fragment shader, you should see the laserbeam fade to a purple/blue ish color.

 ### Part 7.2 - Sinwave
 Right now, the submarines laserbeam fires in a straight line.
+You have to change the laserbeam to look like a sinwave.

 In `laser.fshader` I have defined the function `float sinwave_laser(vec4 position)` that computes the alpha value for the color fragment based on a position (presumably from the vertex shader).
+The `float linear_laser(vec4 position)` also does this.
 ```c
 /**
  *  This function generates the appropriate alpha value for the fragment color